Table of contents

 How Can I Optimize My Website For AMP?

-Responsive web design will make sure that no matter what device is being used to access a website, the best speed will be achieved.
+Responsive web design will ensure that the best speed will be achieved no matter what device is used to access a website.

 How Do I Know If My Website Is Already Employing Responsive Web Design

-The answer to this depends on the tool that was used to create your website i.e WordPress, Wix, Weebly.
+The answer to this depends on the tool used to create your website, i.e., WordPress, Wix, Weebly.

 For WordPress sites:

-Congratulations, if WordPress was used to create your site, your website is already employing responsive web design.
+Congratulations, if WordPress was used to create your site, your website already employs responsive web design.

-This means that no matter what device is being used to access your content, that content will load very fast.
+No matter what device is used to access your content, that content will load quickly.

-Fast loading pages will make the difference between more leads, sales, money in the long run so yes, very good.
+Fast-loading pages will make the difference between more leads, sales, and money in the long run, so yes, very good.

-To Really make sure you are covered, go ahead and download this plugin for your wordpress site:
+To make sure you are covered, go ahead and download this plugin for your WordPress site: